• Skip to main content

 In all honesty, I didn't really love coconut water the first time I tried it.
 But after spending a week in Hawaii, I learned to really like it!
 I think it's a taste that grows on you.

-Vita Coco coconut water is full of electrolytes & nutrients {like potassium, magnesium, calcium} and is low in calories {45 calories per 8 ounce serving}.
+Coconut water is full of electrolytes & nutrients {like potassium, magnesium, calcium}.
 It's definitely different than coconut milk and has a less coconut-y flavor, which I personally prefer.

 But the best part about this challenge is that I learned that coconut water is a great {I mean great!} addition to liven up recipes.